pp-mo/ncdata/docs/details/developer_notes.rst

 Release actions
 ---------------

 #.
+Update the :ref:`change_log` page in the details section

+    #. ensure all major changes + PRs are referenced in the :ref:`change_notes` section

+    #. update the "latest version" stated in the :ref:`development_status` section

+#.
 Cut a release on GitHub : this triggers a new docs version on [ReadTheDocs](https://readthedocs.org/projects/ncdata/)

 #.
 Build the distribution